Fast Computation of Sep$_\lambda$ via Interpolation-based Globality Certificates: Gu and Overton's method to compute and its limitations

-The algorithm of Gu and Overton for computing $\seplamD$ is particularly expensive: it is $\bigO((m+n)m^3n^3)$ work\footnote{With respect to the usual convention of treating the computation of eigenvalues as an atomic operation with cubic work complexity, which we use throughout this paper.}, which makes it intractable for all but the tiniest of problems.
+The algorithm of Gu and Overton for computing $\seplamD$ is particularly expensive: it is \mbox{$\bigO((m+n)m^3n^3)$} work, e.g.,~$\bigO(n^7)$ when $m=n$, which makes it intractable for all but the tiniest of problems.
 The core of their method is a pair of related tests, each of which is inspired by a novel but expensive 2D level-set test developed earlier by Gu for estimating the distance to uncontrollability \cite{Gu00}.
-The dominant cost for both tests is solving an associated generalized eigenvalue problem of order $4mn$, and so each test is $\bigO(m^3n^3)$ work to perform.
-Given some $\eps \geq 0$, the first test (\cite[Algorithm~1]{GuO06a}) checks whether the $\eps$-level sets of $\smin(A - zI)$ and $\smin(B - zI)$ have any points in common.
-If they do, then clearly $\eps \geq \seplamD$ must hold.
+The cost of each test is dominated by solving an associated generalized eigenvalue problem of order $4mn$, which is $\bigO(m^3n^3)$ work when using standard dense eigensolvers.\footnote{With respect to the usual convention of treating the computation of eigenvalues as an atomic operation with cubic work complexity, which we use throughout this paper.} Given some $\eps \geq 0$, the first test (\cite[Algorithm~1]{GuO06a}) checks whether the $\eps$-level sets of~$\smin(A - zI)$ and~$\smin(B - zI)$ have any points in common.
+If this is indeed the case, then clearly~$\eps \geq \seplamD$ must hold.
 However, if there are no level-set points in common, one cannot conclude that $\eps < \seplamD$ holds.
-For example, having no shared level-set points may just be a consequence of $\Lambda_\eps(A)$ being a subset of $\interior \Lambda_\eps(B)$ or vice versa, in which case, clearly $\eps > \seplamD$ holds.
-To get around this difficulty, Gu and Overton devised an initialization procedure (\cite[Algorithm~2]{GuO06a}), which is based on their second test and computes an upper bound $\eps_\mathrm{ub}$ such that for all $\eps \leq \eps_\mathrm{ub}$, no connected component of $\Lambda_\eps(A)$ can be strictly inside a component of $\Lambda_\eps(B)$ or vice versa.
-With this possibility excluded, the outcome of the first test then does indicates whether or not $\eps < \seplamD$ holds.
-Gu and Overton's overall method \cite[Algorithm~3]{GuO06a} thus first computes $\eps_\mathrm{ub}$ via their initialization procedure and then uses their first test in a bisection iteration to converge to $\seplamD$.
-The overall work complexity of $\bigO((m+n)m^3n^3)$ is due to the fact that their initialization procedure invokes the second test for $(m+n)$ different parameter values.
+For example, having no shared level-set points may just be a consequence of $\ps(A)$ being a subset of $\interior \ps(B)$ or vice versa, in which case, clearly~$\eps > \seplamD$ holds.
+To get around this difficulty, Gu and Overton devised an initialization procedure~(\cite[Algorithm~2]{GuO06a}), which invokes their second test many times in order to compute an upper bound~$\eps_\mathrm{ub}$ such that for all~$\eps < \eps_\mathrm{ub}$, no connected component of $\ps(A)$ can be strictly inside a component of $\ps(B)$ or vice versa.\footnote{In~\cite{GuO06a}, Gu and Overton state that this ``not strictly inside" property holds for $\eps \leq \eps_\mathrm{ub}$, but actually this inequality should be strict.
+Near the top of~\cite[p.~354]{GuO06a}, it is claimed that ``$\eps = \smin(A - zI) > \smin(B - zI)$" holds, where $z \in \bd \ps(A)$ and~$z \in \interior \ps(B)$.
+However, per~\cite[p.~31]{ArmGV17}, there can exist a finite number of points $z \in \interior \ps(B)$ such that $\smin(B - zI) = \eps$, and so the ``not strictly inside" claim may or may not hold when~$\eps = \eps_\mathrm{ub}$.
+Fortunately, with inexact arithmetic, there is essentially no practical consequence of this small oversight, while the theory in~\cite{GuO06a} is corrected merely by replacing $\leq$ with $<$. } With this possibility excluded, i.e., $\eps < \eps_\mathrm{ub}$, the outcome of the first test then does indicates whether or not $\eps < \seplamD$ holds.
+Gu and Overton's overall method \cite[Algorithm~3]{GuO06a} thus first computes $\eps_\mathrm{ub}$ via their initialization procedure and then uses their first test to power a bisection iteration that converges to $\seplamD$.
+The entire bisection phase of their algorithm remains $\bigO(m^3n^3)$ work, since the number of bisection steps can be taken as a constant, but the initialization phase to compute the necessary $\eps_\mathrm{ub}$ involves invoking the second test for $(m+n)$ different parameter values, i.e., it solves~$(m+n)$ different generalized eigenvalue problems of order $4mn$.
+Hence, the cost of their entire method is dominated by the initialization procedure, and the total asymptotic work complexity is~$\bigO((m+n)m^3n^3)$.